viamrobotics/viam-python-sdk/README.md

 from viam.robot.client import RobotClient
 ```

-Then to instantiate the robot, you'll call one of two class methods, `RobotClient.at_address`, `RobotClient.with_channel`, which will
+Then to instantiate the robot, you'll call one of two class methods, `RobotClient.at_address` (connecting to a robot at a specific address/URL), or `RobotClient.with_channel` (attaching an existing connection via `grpclib.client.Channel` to the `RobotClient`), which will
 return a `RobotClient` that can be used to access the components of the robot.
 ```python
 robot = await RobotClient.with_channel(channel=channel, options=RobotClient.Options(refresh_interval=10))